-Vision: The Department of Communication Sciences and Disorders will be a national model of excellence in undergraduate and graduate education through quality education, clinical experiences, community engagement and research.
+The Department of Communication Sciences and Disorders will be a national model of excellence in undergraduate and graduate education through innovative instruction, clinical experiences, community engagement and research.

 Focus Area 1: Clinical Education and Culture